 21. Buko Pie

 Buko means “coconut” in Filipino.
-This versatile fruit is a vital part of Filipino cuisine and can be prepared in a number of ways.
+This versatile Filipino fruit is a vital part of the local cuisine and can be prepared in a number of ways.
 It can be enjoyed fresh, made into toppings or sauces, or used as a filling.
 For me, one of the most delicious Filipino desserts made with coconut is buko pie.

 A specialty of Laguna province in Luzon, buko pie is made with young coconut meat mixed with a creamy, custard-y filling and enclosed in a flaky pie crust.
 You can think of it as the Filipino equivalent to American apple pie, which is exactly what inspired it.